JobMaathuis/STATR_pipeline/README.md

 * wdir: path to your working directory
 * samples: name of the different samples
 * adapter: name of the adapter file
-* genome: name of the genome file
+* genome: name of the genome

 The pipeline can be used as follows: